cubpack645/pinewoodderby/readme.md

 ## Running an Event

-bin/pack is the single entry point, you call it with different command arguments, and it carries out those commands.
+**pack** is the single entry point, you call it with different command arguments, and it carries out those commands.

 ### Step 1: Before the race
 The first command is to prepare a blank database, and populate some basic data about the rounds that we will run